ruribe17/llama.cpp/docs/function-calling.md

 ```

 > [!TIP]
-> If there is no official `tool_use` Jinja template, you may want to set `--chat-template chatml` to use a default that works with many models (YMMV!)
+> If there is no official `tool_use` Jinja template, you may want to set `--chat-template chatml` to use a default that works with many models (YMMV!), or write your own (e.g. we provide a custom [llama-cpp-deepseek-r1.jinja](../models/templates/llama-cpp-deepseek-r1.jinja) for DeepSeek R1 distills)

 Test in CLI (or with any library / software that can use OpenAI-compatible API backends):